-Mass incarceration and immigrant detention are two sides of the same coin, and to envision a world beyond bars, we need everyone.
+Mass incarceration and immigrant criminalization are two facets of the same isssue, and to envision a world beyond bars, we need everyone.
 The statistics are scary:

 - The United States has 5% of the worlds population and 25% of the world’s incarcerated population

 - Over 1.5 million people are currently incarcerated, and 53% of current prisoners are parents

 - 7.5 million kids and teens have one or both parents incarcerated